-In 2016 Jean-Sélim was invited by Sir András Schiff to give solo recitals at major venues in Europe and the USA as part of his Building Bridges concert series, supporting new talents.
+In 2016 Jean-Sélim was invited by Sir András Schiff to give solo recitals as part of his Building Bridges concert series, supporting new talents.
+He went on to appear at major festivals and venues throughout Europe.
+During 2018/19 Jean-Selim returns to Wigmore Hall and gives recitals at Saffron Hall, the Royal Birmingham Conservatoire and Kettles Yard Cambridge.

-In 2016 Jean-Sélim was invited by Sir András Schiff to give solo recitals at major venues in Europe and the USA as part of his Building Bridges concert series, supporting new talents.
-Highlights included recitals at the Tonhalle Zurich, Palais des Beaux-Arts Brussels, Weimar Pfingst Festival, Schumannfest Düsseldorf and the Buttenwieser Hall, 92Y Art Center in New York.
+In 2016 Jean-Sélim was invited by Sir András Schiff to give solo recitals as part of his Building Bridges concert series, supporting new talents.

-Born in Switzerland in 1991, Jean-Sélim studied with Christian Favre at the Lausanne Conservatoire, and with Ronan O’Hora and Julian Anderson (composition) at the Guildhall School of Music & Drama, graduating in 2016 with Distinction.
-During 2014/15 he held the Rebanks Piano Fellowship at the Glenn Gould School in Toronto and in 2018 won the Lili Boulanger Memorial Fund Prize.
+Born in Switzerland, Jean-Sélim studied piano and composition at the Lausanne Conservatoire and Guildhall School of Music & Drama.
+He held the Rebanks Piano Fellowship at the Glenn Gould School in Toronto and in 2018 won the Lili Boulanger Memorial Fund Prize.
+This autumn he joins the Kronberg Academy.

 During his studies Jean-Sélim won numerous awards, both as pianist and composer, including 1st Prize at the 2013 Lausanne Concours d’interpretation musicale, 1st Prize at the 2012 Grieg Composer Competition in Oslo and 3rd Prize in the 2015 Ciurlionis Piano Competition in Vilnius.
 He was awarded the Guildhall School of Music & Drama’s Wigmore Hall Prize in 2015 and has taken part in masterclasses with Ferenc Rados, Sir András Schiff, Dénes Vérjon, Mitsuko Uchida, Imogen Cooper, Stephen Hough, Angela Hewitt, Richard Goode and Leon Fleisher.
 He is grateful for advice on composition from George Benjamin and Heinz Holliger.